 Maksud Kamal takes charge as 29th VC of DU

-Outgoing VC Prof Md Akhtaruzzaman handed over the responsibilities to him at a ceremony at the vice-chancellor's office, reports our DU correspondent.
+Outgoing VC Prof Md Akhtaruzzaman handed over the responsibilities to him at a ceremony at the vice-chancellor's office.

 President and also chancellor of the university Md Shahabuddin "temporarily" appointed Prof Maksud, a teacher of Disaster Science and Climate Resilience department, as 29th VC on October 15.